 Suggested Reading: What Languages are Spoken in Istanbul?

 9. Turkish vs Arabic Alphabet

 Turkish and Turkic languages used Uyghur, Arabic, Cyrillic, and Latin systems.
 Turkey has been using the Latin alphabet since 1928.

 Lately, Azerbaijan, Turkmenistan, Uzbekistan, and Kazakhstan have also adopted the Latin alphabet, moving away from Cyrillic.

 Turkic languages seem more suitable for the Latin alphabet.
 The Arabic alphabet is not adequate for Turkic Languages.
 The most important difference is sounds.

-Arabic has rich consonants but poor in vowels.
+Arabic has rich consonants but poor vowels.
 On the other hand, Turkish is very rich in vowels, and the Arabic alphabet doesn’t have most of the Turkish sounds.

 10. How difficult are Turkish and Arabic in comparison?